 A powerful alternative to peer-to-peer video conferencing

 When it comes to alternatives to peer-to-peer video conferencing, you’re mainly going to be looking at more familiar cloud-based solutions.
 Now, these alternatives will give you the video conferencing abilities that you want, plus other features like large attendees limits (you’re having a big meeting with 100+ people?
 No problem), tighter security, and more.

 Here are some of the best alternatives to P2P video conferencing:

 Whether you need to launch a quick meeting directly from a team chat with a colleague, or from a link in an email invite, you can do that with RingCentral Video.

 One of RingCentral Video’s best features is that you don’t have to download anything to join a video conference.
 Your client, teammate, partner—anyone, really—can just click the link in the email invite or message, and the video conference will start right away in their internet browser.
 Easy peasy.

 And of course, if you were interested in peer-to-peer video conferencing because of security, then RingCentral Video is a great option here too.
-Being a leader in the communications space, it has top-notch security features—check them out here:

 Does a peer-to-peer video conferencing solution make sense for your business?